kevinash/Stories.JSON/README.md

 If you are interested in a Python library for automating Stories.JSON and the composition engine, please contact [Kevin Ashley](http://kevinashley.com).

-## Applications
+## Showcases

-Stories.JSON is used in the following projects
+Stories.JSON is used in the following projects:

 ![AskAI](/images/logo-long-color-40.png) - [Ask AI](https://askainow.com) - AI Training and Learning Platform